hugary1995/eel/doc/content/examples.md

   \psi = \psi^c + \psi^m,
 \end{equation}

 and all the coupled consitutive relations follow from the variation.
-In terms of input file, since the implementation in Stingray strictly follows the variational framework, the model definition of this coupled system is a straight-forward merging of models defining separate physics, e.g. [#mixing] and [#swelling].
+In terms of input file, since the implementation in Eel strictly follows the variational framework, the model definition of this coupled system is a straight-forward merging of models defining separate physics, e.g. [#mixing] and [#swelling].

 The animation of the result: